dhvaneshshah97/dhvaneshshah97/README.md

 ## About me 😄

-I'm Dhvanesh Shah, a CS Grad student at San Diego State University and an aspirant Software Development Engineer.
+I'm Dhvanesh Shah, a CS Grad student at San Diego State University and an aspiring Software Development Engineer.
 I have strong fundamentals of CS and have an expertise in Problem-Solving.
 My Favourite tool for Problem-Solving is Python.
 Besides, I have experience in MERN Stack and Mobile development with Flutter and React-Native.

 * 🔭 I’m currently working on my project [Blog App with Django](https://github.com/dhvaneshshah97/Blog_App_Django)
 * 🌱 I’m currently learning Flutter & Django